alanng10/MindModule/Docue/Memory/a.md

 Mind has Memory.

-Memory is mind work module list.
+Memory is mind work module binary list.